 class FancyPaymentMethod < Spree::PaymentMethod def auto_capture? false end end

-The result of this method determines if a payment will be automatically authorized or not during the processing of the payment.
+The result of this method determines if a payment will be automatically captured (true) or only authorized (false) during the processing of the payment.

 Payment processing in Spree supports many different gateways, but also attempts to comply with the API provided by the active_merchant gem where possible.